tensorflow/tensorflow/tensorflow/g3doc/how_tos/distributed/index.md

   </dd>
   <dt>Cluster</dt>
   <dd>
-    A TensorFlow cluster comprises one or more TensorFlow servers, divided into a set of named jobs, which in turn comprise lists of tasks.
+    A TensorFlow cluster comprises a one or more "jobs", each divided into lists of one or more "tasks".
 A cluster is typically dedicated to a particular high-level objective, such as training a neural network, using many machines in parallel.
+A cluster is defined by a `tf.train.ClusterSpec` object.
   </dd>
   <dt>Job</dt>
   <dd>